 Interest Calculation Methods in Loans

-So, for instance, if a client pays back before the due date, Mambu will display the exact interest amount that the client owes at that moment.
+For example, if a client pays back the loan amount before the due date, Mambu will display the exact interest amount that the client owes at that moment.
 Also, when a repayment is late, interest will keep accumulating each day.

 - Declining Balance

-- Declining Balance with Equal Installments
+- Declining Balance (Equal Installments)

-Next you can see how the repayment schedules would look like for each of the interest calculation methods.
+Below you can find an example of how the repayment schedules would look for each of the interest calculation methods.
 The loan details for every example below are:

-- Amount: 1000
+- Loan Amount: USD1000

-- Interest Rate: 10
+- Interest Rate: 10%

 - Interest Rate Frequency: Monthly

-- Disbursement Date: 1/23/2011
+- Disbursement Date: 2011/1/23

-- 365 days
+- Days in year: 365 days

 The interest due depends only on the interest rate, principal amount and time between repayments.